Flu Vaccinations

 3. Run your clinic

-On the day of your onsite clinic, the immunisation nurse will set up the room and will stay for another 15 minutes after the last vaccination in case of an adverse reaction.
-The nurse will vaccinate approximately 2 people per minute and all participants will receive a lollipop.
+On the day of your onsite clinic, the immunisation nurse will set up the room and administer the flu vaccine to your employees who have registered and completed a consent form online .
+The procedure takes about 2 minutes per person and all participants will receive a lollipop.

 4. Wrap up